 The place of handwriting in your overall strategy for learning Chinese

-For example, I teach Chinese and think I should be able to write most commonly used characters for that reason.
-I hardly ever write by hand for other reasons, so if it weren’t for the teaching bit, I would spend less time on handwriting.
-I devised a rather simple method to achieve my goals, yet spend as little time as possible with handwriting.
+For example, I teach Chinese, and value the ability to write most commonly used characters for that reason.
+I hardly ever write by hand in other situations, so if it weren’t for the teaching bit, I would spend less time on handwriting.
+I came up with a rather simple method to achieve my goals, yet spend as little time as possible on handwriting.

 - Reading gives me passive recognition of frequently used characters.
 Reading a lot is good for many other reasons, of course.